A Message from FANs President Marilynne Keyser

 FANS is an all-volunteer non-profit organization founded in 2012.
 Our mission is “to preserve and restore the wild landscapes of the middle Deschutes and lower Crooked Rivers and lower Wychus Creek through advocacy, stewardship and education.

-We are proud that our projects and programs have received national recognition.
-We are grateful to our volunteers and members for their dedication to our continuing mission.
+FANs is proud that our work has received national recognition and is grateful to our volunteers and members for their dedication to our continuing mission.

 FANs Joins CLF Campaign to Respect.
 Connect.
 Protect.